oscarmoraperez/kafka/README.md

-# Java Mentoring Program: Kafka
+# Kafka

-This maven-based project contains the exercises defined in the 'kafka' module of Java Mentoring program.
+This maven-based project contains a microservices ecosystem over a kafka infrastructure.

 0) To run the project one have the following options: